Accreditation Program and COVID-19: FAQs and Guidance

 We acknowledge that your operational data (attendance, revenue, hours open, staffing) in the Self-Study may be dramatically different by the time of your visit.
 You will provide an update directly to your Program Officer and Visiting Committee one week before the visit.
 Your Visiting Committee will also review the museum’s current state during the visit.

-The museum’s report will still be reviewed by the Commission at its regularly scheduled October 2020 and February 2021 meetings, so please email reports to your Program Officer by the due date.
+The museum’s report will still be reviewed by the Commission at its regularly scheduled meetings, so please email reports to your Program Officer by the due date.
 Talk to your Program Officer if you have concerns about meeting the deadline to submit the report – short extensions of a few weeks may be arranged.

 If you are submitting a Progress Report, it should detail the impacts of the pandemic on the museum’s ability to address the tabling issues.
 If you are submitting a Final Report and will be unable to fully address the tabling issues due to the COVID-19 crisis’ impact on the museum, provide the details, any drafts of plans or documents of what was to be completed as part of the tabling, and a description of when and how the tabling issues will be completed.

 The Commission will take all into account when reviewing the museum’s final report.
-It will make the decision on how the museum moves forward in the process, possibly granting extra time.
+It will make the decision on how the museum moves forward in the process.

 Eligibility Requirements and Standards